FREE introduction to my book.

 The world is always secondary to the story and the characters.
 The world however plays an important role in strengthening the story, explaining and changing the characters, providing conflict, and fleshing out the novel.

-Before I talk about what world-building is, I would like to talk about what world-building is not and clarify some misconceptions.
+But before I talk about what world-building is, I would like to talk about what world-building is not and clarify some misconceptions.

-- World-building is not setting.
+- World-building is not setting

 - World-building is not a backdrop